 Beyond Bathrooms: Other Anti-LGBTQ Bills to Watch Out for This Session

 Unless you’ve been living under a rock, you’ve heard about Texas Lieutenant Governor Dan Patrick’s anti-transgender, so-called “bathroom bill.”
 Even though the backlash against Senate Bill 6 — a bill that would do nothing but target transgender Texans for discrimination — has been fierce and widespread, Republicans in the state Legislature aren’t stopping there.
-They’ve filed more than a dozen other anti-LGBTQ bills that threaten equality.
+They’ve filed more than 20 other anti-LGBTQ bills that threaten equality.

 Target LGBTQ Youth

 SB 242 by Sen. Konni Burton (R-Colleyville: 512-463-0110) would force educators to out LGBTQ students who are not ready — or don't feel safe — to come out to their parents.

 Status: SB 242, Referred to Senate Education Committee

 HB 1362 by Rep. Matt Shaheen (R-Plano: 512-463-0594) would prohibit public schools from implementing policies that would allow transgender youth from using restroom and changing facilities consistent with their gender identity.